-TMD or Temporomandibular Disorder
+TMD or Temporomandibular Joint Dysfunction

 Millions of Americans suffer from chronic facial and neck pain as well as recurrent headaches.
 In some cases this pain is due to Temporomandibular Disorder, or TMD.
 Your temporomandibular joints, or jaw joints (sometimes known as TMJ), connect your lower jawbone to your skull.
 As you may imagine, your TMJ gets a lot of use throughout the day as you speak, chew, swallow, and yawn.
 Pain in and around these joints can be unpleasant and may even restrict movement.